Thom Wall

-Career Highlights
+Career highlights

 In 2014, Thom competed at the International Jugglers' Association (IJA) Senior Stage Championships with a traditional mouthstick juggling act.
 This act was awarded the bronze medal, making it the first time the discipline has been awarded a competition medal in the championships' 67-year history.

 Thom was hired by Cirque du Soleil in April 2014 (to replace juggler, Greg Kennedy) in their touring show Totem.
 He worked for the company in a temporary position, performing shows in America, Canada and New Zealand before being replaced by Chris Chiappini in September 2014.
 Thom was then rehired by Cirque in February 2016 as a last-minute replacement for the Japan tour - this was possibly the fastest re-integration ever into a Cirque du Soleil show, as Thom was given eight hour's notice before catching a flight to Tokyo.
-After the Japanese tour ended in the Summer of 2017, he signed a full- time contract with the company as their permanent juggling act.
+After the Japanese tour ended in the summer of 2017, he signed a full- time contract with the company as their permanent juggling act.
 He performed with the show through their European tour in 2019 before moving on to work for Royal Caribbean International as a guest entertainer, performing his own show on cruise ships.

 In 2013, Thom was the first person to ever juggle six knives.
-To date, he's the only person to accomplish this feat.

 In 2014, Thom and Benjamin Domask debuted their new creation "The Dinner and a Show Show" at the Kansas City Fringe Festival, where it received top honors.

 In 2015, Thom joined the Celebration Barn Theater's new performance ensemble in their creation of "Traveling Light."

-In 2017, Thom was the face of the American juggling tradition at the 50th annual Smithsonian Folklife Festival in Washington, DC, where he hosted panel discussions and performed a daily lecture and demonstration of the history of juggling.
+In 2017, Thom was the face of the American juggling tradition at the 50th annual Smithsonian Folklife Festival in Washington, D.C., where he hosted panel discussions and performed a daily lecture and demonstration of the history of juggling.
 The show he presented there, called On the Topic of Juggling has been referred to as "part stand up comedy, part TedX, and part juggling show."